Traffic, Shuttles and Fees

 Visitors are allowed to drive through the park on Highway 9 year round.
 A wonder of human achievement on Highway 9 makes travel from the Springdale to Mount Carmel Junction.
 When it was completed in 1930 the Zion-Mount Carmel Tunnel was the longest tunnel of its kind in the country.
 It was completed to give tourists easier access between Bryce Canyon, Zion and Grand Canyon national parks.

-The Zion National Park free shuttle service in Zion Canyon and Springdale resumed on Saturday, March 11, 2017 and will operate into late November.
+The Zion National Park free shuttle service in Zion Canyon and Springdale is expected to resum in March of 2019 and will operate into late November.
 During this time the Zion Canyon Scenic Drive will be closed to private vehicles.
 See Current Conditions related to the daily shuttle.

 Oversized Vehicles in the Zion-Mount Carmel Tunnel